Napa County drops to purple tier; new COVID-19 restrictions will be imposed

 Still, he said, “As soon as I sat down at the larger table, I realized it was a little larger group than I anticipated.
 I made a bad mistake.
 Instead of sitting down, I should have stood up and walked back and got in my car and drove back to my house.”

-He apologized for contradicting the spirit of what he preaches, said everyone falls short some time and vowed it will not happen again.
+He apologized for contradicting the spirit of what he preaches, said everyone falls short sometimes and vowed it will not happen again.

 Editor’s note: Because of the health implications of the COVID-19 virus, this article is being made available free to subscribers and non-subscribers alike.
 If you’d like to join us in supporting the mission of local journalism, please visit napavalleyregister.com/members/join.